 The Mayor's Office of Gang Reduction and Youth Development (GRYD) delivered gang intervention and prevention services in designated areas within the city.
-The City passed through 59.25 percent of the grant funds to community-based service providers (CBOs).
+The City passed through 59.25 percent of the grant funds to CBOs.
 GRYD's main focus with this funding was to infuse trauma-informed practices throughout the GRYD Family Case Management (FCM) Program.